mkArtak/ValidationUtilities/README.md

-# dotnet-standard-utilities
+# Validation Utilities
-A set of useful utilitiy libraries, aimed to help with validation.
+A set of useful utilitiy libraries, aimed to help with argument validation.
 Imagine the below simple example:

 ```